 After graduating as a veterinarian from the University of Nottingham, Dr Joanna Woodnutt went on to practice companion animal medicine in the Midlands, UK.
 Dr Woodnutt is specifically interested in consulting and helping her clients understand their pets better, whether it’s around medical problems such as dermatology, behavior, and nutrition.

 Do vets recommend homemade puppy food?

 If you are thinking about putting your little one on a homemade puppy food diet, you really should consult your vet first.
 As Dr Joanna Woodnutt, a qualified vet said it's really not recommended to home-cook for a puppy.

 Nutrition is never more essential than when your puppy is still growing, as the balance of nutrients needs to be perfect for optimum growth.
 She provides scientific research as her evidence, "Unfortunately, home cooking is very unlikely to get these nutrients correctly balanced.
-One study showed that 95% of homemade dog food recipes didn’t provide the correct nutrients for adult dogs – and since puppies require more nutrients, it stands to reason that none of these recipes would be suitable for puppies either.
-This study found that every single diet they tested was deficient in nutrients."
+According to the Journal of the American Veterinary Association,95% of homemade dog food recipes didn’t provide the correct nutrients for adult dogs – and since puppies require more nutrients, it stands to reason that none of these recipes would be suitable for puppies either.
+According to the Journal of Nutritional Science ,every single diet they tested was deficient in nutrients."

 Woodnutt shares that it’s not a good idea to make your own food for a puppy due to the risk of nutritional deficiencies, which can and do cause lasting clinical problems or even require euthanasia.
 Instead, feeding a food specially formulated for growth (i.e designed for puppies) is recommended – using a large-breed version if your dog is expected to be large is also important.